-The mandate of the Board, as prescribed by the Business Corporations Act (British Columbia), is to manage or supervise management of the business and affairs of the Company and to act with a view to the best interests of the Company.
+The mandate of the Board, as prescribed by the BCBCA, is to manage or supervise management of the business and affairs of the Company and to act with a view to the best interests of the Company.
 In doing so, the Board oversees the management of the Company's affairs directly and through its committees.

-The Board recommends nominees to the shareholders for election as directors.
+The Board recommends nominees to shareholders for election as directors.
 Immediately following each annual general meeting, the Board is to appoint an Audit Committee and the chairperson of the Audit Committee.
-The Board establishes and periodically reviews and updates the Audit Committee mandates, duties and responsibilities, elects a chairperson of the Board and establishes his or her duties and responsibilities, appoints the CEO, CFO and President of the Company and establishes the duties and responsibilities of those positions and on the recommendation of the CEO and the President, appoints the senior officers of the Company and approves the senior management structure of the Company.
+The Board establishes and periodically reviews and updates the Audit Committee mandates, duties and responsibilities, elects a chairperson of the Board and establishes their duties and responsibilities, appoints the CEO, CFO and President of the Company and establishes the duties and responsibilities of those positions and on the recommendation of the CEO and the President, appoints the senior officers of the Company and approves the senior management structure of the Company.